Natwar Singh: Political career

-In 1984, after resigning from the Indian Foreign Service, Singh joined the Indian National Congress (INC) and was elected to the 8th Lok Sabha from the Bharatpur constituency in Rajasthan.
-In 1985, he was sworn in as Minister of State and was allotted the portfolios of steel, coal and mines, and agriculture.
-The following year, he was appointed Minister of State for External Affairs.

-During this period, Singh played an active role in international diplomacy.
-In 1987, he was elected President of the United Nations Conference on Disarmament and Development in New York, a recognition that underscored India’s growing stature in global affairs and his own standing as a senior diplomat-politician.
-He also led the Indian delegation to the 42nd Session of the UN General Assembly, further consolidating his reputation as a capable representative of India on the world stage.
+In 1984, after resigning from the Indian Foreign Service, Singh joined the Indian National Congress (INC) party and was elected to the 8th Lok Sabha from Bharatpur constituency in Rajasthan.
+In 1985, he was sworn in as a minister of state (who is a minister, but one level below a cabinet minister) and allotted the portfolios of steel, coal and mines, and agriculture.
+In 1986, he became minister of state for external affairs.
+In that capacity, he was elected President of the United Nations (UN) Conference on Disarmament and Development held in New York in 1987, and also led the Indian delegation to the 42nd Session of the UN General Assembly.

-Singh continued as Minister of State for External Affairs until the Congress party lost power in the 1989 general election.
-He contested the Mathura seat in Uttar Pradesh that year but was defeated.
-When the Congress returned to power in 1991 under Prime Minister P. V. Narasimha Rao, Singh was not a Member of Parliament and therefore did not hold ministerial office.
-He subsequently left the party along with N. D. Tiwari and Arjun Singh to form the All India Indira Congress.
+Singh remained a minister of state for external affairs until the Congress party lost power after being defeated in the general elections of 1989.
+In those elections, he contested and lost the Mathura seat in Uttar Pradesh.
+The Congress party returned to power after the elections of 1991, with P.V.
+Narasimha Rao as Prime Minister since Rajiv Gandhi had been assassinated.
+At this time, Singh was not an MP and could not be a minister.
+He developed differences with the Prime Minister and left the party along with N.D.
+Tiwari and Arjun Singh, to form a new political party, All India Indira Congress.